The Minneapolis/Saint Paul metro is loaded with bike trails, and there are many options for bike rentals for both residents and visitors.

 Mountain Bike

-Mountain bikes have a heavy-duty frame, but are lighter in weight than a cruiser bike.
-They usually have wide tires and ideal for narrow trails and very rugged terrain.
+Mountain bikes have a heavy-duty frame but are lighter in weight than cruiser bikes.
+They usually have wide tires and are ideal for narrow trails and very rugged terrain.

 Hybrid Bike

 A hybrid is a cross between a road bike and a mountain bike.
-They usually allow the rider to sit more upright and on a a larger seat than the typical road bike, for more comfort.
-They have medium-width tires, which allows you to ride on a paved surface, but also has the option to explore unpaved wide paths.
+They usually allow the rider to sit more upright and on a larger seat than the typical road bike, for more comfort.
+They have medium-width tires that allow you to ride on a paved surface but also have the option to explore unpaved wide paths.
 They’re not meant for narrow rugged trails.

 Fat Tire Bike

-Fat tire bikes demand more physical effort, but can be ridden on uneven terrain, sand, grass and snow.
-This is a great option for packed snow terrain or a beautiful scenic, sandy shoreline.
+Fat tire bikes demand more physical effort but can be ridden on uneven terrain, sand, grass and snow.
+This is a great option for packed snow terrain or a scenic, sandy shoreline.

 Electric Bike